Congo says Rwanda has closed border near Goma

 Goma had its second case of Ebola fever confirmed this week.

-“The Congolese authorities deplore this decision, which runs counter to the advice of the WHO (World Health Organization),” on fighting the virus, the statement said.
+“The Congolese authorities deplore this decision, which runs counter to the advice of the WHO (World Health Organisation),” on fighting the virus, the statement said.